September 14, 2020

-Millions of student leaders have gained real-world knowledge through the program
+Millions of student leaders have gained real-world knowledge through the program’s quarter-century of education and competition

 Media contact: National Consumers League – Carol McKay, firstname.lastname@example.org, (412) 945-3242 or Taun Sterling, email@example.com, (202) 207-2832

-Washington, DC–Today marks the official launch of the 2019-2020 season of LifeSmarts, with a new competition going live at LifeSmarts.org.
-LifeSmarts, a program of the National Consumers League (NCL), is a national scholarship competition and educational program for middle-school and high-school students that tests knowledge of real-life consumer issues and is helping to create a future generation of consumer-savvy adults.
+Washington, DC—Today marks the official launch of the 2020-2021 season of LifeSmarts, a national scholarship competition and educational program for middle-school and high-school students that tests knowledge of real-life consumer issues and is helping to create a future generation of consumer-savvy adults.
+A new season of LifeSmarts goes live online at LifeSmarts.org today.
+LifeSmarts is a program of the National Consumers League, the nation’s pioneering consumer advocacy watchdog.

-“We are very excited to launch this season of LifeSmarts,” said national Program Director Lisa Hertzberg.
-“For more than 25 years, LifeSmarts has given students the skills they need to succeed as adults.
+“We are very excited to launch this season of LifeSmarts,” said Program Director Lisa Hertzberg.
+“For more than a quarter century, LifeSmarts has given students the skills they need to succeed as adults.
 We’ve seen more than 1.5 million students gain knowledge, confidence, leadership capabilities, and team-building skills.
 The competition is fun, and the impact of LifeSmarts is life-long.”

 LifeSmarts focuses on five main content areas: